Symbol Domains

 Yes.
 Research in visual perception and short-term recall supports a practical reality: as the amount of visual information increases, accurate recall drops quickly.
 George Sperling’s classic work (1960) demonstrated that people briefly perceive more than they can report, but only a small portion reliably transfers into short-term memory.

-That’s one reason many everyday identification systems are grouped into smaller chunks—phone numbers, credit cards, and other long identifiers—because chunking reduces error and cognitive load during copying and entry.
+This is one reason many everyday identification systems are grouped into smaller chunks—phone numbers, credit cards, and other long identifiers—because chunking reduces error and cognitive load during copying and entry.

 Q: Are single-character .com domains rare?